What are play streets?

 In general, the best way to prevent being held liable for anything that goes wrong is to make sure you do everything in a responsible way, prepare well and encourage everyone to be respectful about other people and property.
 Try to generate a sense of shared responsibility for making sure the sessions are safe.

-The Council will fund the costs of whatever legal Traffic Order may be required.
+We will fund the costs of whatever legal Traffic Order may be required.
 Should an order be needed to cover the closure of your road then you will be sent a notice to affix on a lamp post to advise other local people.
 There will be no charge for this.

 Playing Out is a national organisation supporting a growing UK-wide street play movement.
 They have some fantastic resources which you can find on the Playing Out website.
 Please note that these documents are generic documents used nationally and must be adapted.